Octopodo/kt-testing-suite-core/README.md

 Output:

 ```
-Suite: Outer Suite
+Suite: Project Tests
-  Test: should start with counter at 1
+  Test: should have project composition available
     ✅ Passed
-Suite: Inner Suite
+Suite: Layer Tests
-  Test: should combine outer and inner hooks
+  Test: should have both composition and text layer
     ✅ Passed

 Test Results: